 No. Endometriosis does not seem to be a life-threatening illness.
 However, if ignored and left untreated, endo can lead to increased pain, possible infertility, and serious disability.
 That is why it is so important for teenagers to listen to their bodies, learn to understand the signals, and take charge of their personal health.
 By taking action now, teens can prevent serious endometriosis problems in the future.

 Is there a cure for endometriosis?

 Unfortunately, there is no cure yet for endo.
-But the Endometriosis Association, through its ongoing support of medical research around the world, is leading the way toward a cure and an end to endo suffering.
+But, the Endometriosis Association, through its ongoing support of medical research around the world, is leading the way toward a cure and an end to endometriosis suffering.